Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Introduction

+A second pressure on the design of an SDE integrator comes from the geometry of the state space.
+Many stochastic dynamics of practical interest evolve in non-Euclidean spaces.
+In biology, torus-valued processes underpin peptide design and torsion-angle prediction~\citep{linPPFlowTargetawarePeptide2024, zhuTrivializedMomentumFacilitates2025, costa2024equijumpproteindynamicssimulation}.
+In motion capture, articulated poses evolve on products of rotations~\citep{https://doi.org/10.24432/c57g8x, zeng2023latent, bastian_continuous-time_2025}.
+In finance, asset-return covariances evolve on the SPD manifold~\citep{noureldinMultivariateHighfrequencybasedVolatility2012, johansson_simple_2023}.
+These geometries share a common structure: they are Lie groups, products of Lie groups, or are generated by Lie-group actions.
+In such settings, leaving the manifold breaks the required geometric constraints, and training therefore requires differentiating through a geometry-preserving solver.

-From an algorithmic perspective, the RDE formulation also plays a central role in training neural SDEs (NSDEs), where one must perform backpropagation through an SDE solver.
-For example, the derivation of the \emph{adjoint method}---a key tool for backpropagation through differential equation solvers---becomes far more transparent when formulated in terms of RDEs, avoiding much of the technical machinery required in the stochastic setting; see for instance ~\citep{cass_salvi_notes}.
-More generally, the RDE viewpoint unifies backpropagation across ODEs, SDEs, and controlled differential equations (CDEs) \citep{kidger2020neural}, offering a clean pathwise calculus that is both mathematically rigorous and practically aligned with autodiff frameworks.
-Several strategies have been proposed.
-A first approach, known as \emph{discretise-then-optimise}, directly backpropagates through the solver’s internal operations.
-This yields accurate gradients and is computationally efficient, but requires storing all intermediate states, making it memory-intensive.
-A second approach, \emph{optimise-then-discretise}, instead derives a backwards-in-time adjoint equation and solves it numerically using another call to the solver.
-This eliminates the need to store intermediate quantities, resulting in constant memory cost with respect to solver depth.
-However, it typically produces less accurate gradients and is slower due to the need to recompute forward trajectories during the backward pass.
+\textit{Adjoint methods} provide a family of approaches to perform this backpropagation through the solver.
+A first approach, known as \emph{discretise-then-optimise}, directly backpropagates through the solver's internal operations.
+This yields the exact gradient of the discretised computation and is computationally efficient, but requires storing all intermediate states, making it memory-intensive ($\mathcal{O}(n)$); we refer to this method as the \textbf{Full} adjoint.
+A second approach, \emph{optimise-then-discretise}, instead derives a backward-in-time adjoint equation and solves it numerically using another call to the solver.
+This avoids storing the full forward trajectory, resulting in constant memory with respect to the number of solver steps.
+However, it generally does not return the exact gradient of the discretised solver and is often slower due to the need to recompute forward trajectories during the backward pass.
+Practical implementations use recursive checkpointing~\citep{stumm2010new} to balance memory and recomputation, yielding an intermediate $\mathcal{O}(\sqrt{n})$ memory regime; we refer to this hybrid as the \textbf{Recursive} adjoint.

-A third option leverages \emph{algebraically reversible solvers}, which enable the exact reconstruction of the solution trajectory of a differential equation from its terminal point, allowing for accurate and memory-efficient backpropagation.
+A third option leverages \emph{algebraically reversible solvers}, which enable exact reconstruction of the solution trajectory from the terminal state, and hence permit accurate and memory-efficient backpropagation in $\mathcal{O}(1)$ memory; we refer to this as the \textbf{Reversible} adjoint.
 In the setting of an autonomous ODE